Resistance to antibiotics has become a growing cause of concern for scientists all over the world.

 Now that we know the mechanism of action of LL-37, we can very easily correlate its benefits!

-LL-37 modulates the immune system of the body through various mechanisms and, as a result, strengthens innate and adaptive immunity, subsequently helping people in overcoming recurrent infections and illnesses.
+LL-37 modulates the immune system of the body through various mechanisms and, as a result, strengthens innate and adaptive immunity, subsequently helping people overcome recurrent infections and illnesses.

 The anti-inflammatory functions of LL-37 make it extremely useful in autoimmune diseases that are predominated by excessive inflammation, such as inflammatory bowel disease, psoriasis, and arthritis.
 (11)